aidudezzz/deepbots/docs/how_deepbots_works.rst

 the action, which the `Robot` receives with its `receiver`, closing the loop.

-It should be noted that the observation the agent uses might be extended from the `Supervisor` with additional values that the `Robot` might not have access to.
-For example, a model might use LiDAR sensors installed on the `Robot`, but also the Euclidean distance between the `Robot` and an object.
-As expected, the `Robot` cannot calculate the Euclidean distance, but the `Supervisor` can because it has access to all entities in the `World` and consequently their positions..
+It should be noted that the observation the agent uses might be extended in the `Supervisor` with additional values that the `Robot` might not have access to.
+For example, an observation might include LiDAR sensors values taken from the `Robot`, but also the Euclidean distance between the `Robot` and an object.
+As expected, the `Robot` cannot calculate the Euclidean distance, but the `Supervisor` can, because it has access to all entities in the `World` and their positions.

+You can take a look at the `Supervisor` and `Robot` classes implementations for this scheme in :py:meth:`deepbots.supervisor.EmitterReceiverSupervisorEnv`/ :py:meth:`deepbots.supervisor.CSVSupervisorEnv` and :py:meth:`deepbots.robots.EmitterReceiverRobot`/:py:meth:`deepbots.robots.CSVRobot` respectively.

 You can follow the
 `emitter-receiver scheme tutorial <https://github.com/aidudezzz/deepbots-tutorials/blob/master/emitterReceiverSchemeTutorial/README.md>`_